It’s unfair to deduce that coconut oil can clog pores just because someone got acne from using coconut oil on her skin.

 There’s a degree to how much our skin can absorb coconut oil at each time, even if it penetrates very well.

 If you smear a whole lot on your skin, it’s going to make you look greasy and dirty when micro-particles in the air trap on your skin.
 This, well, could choke up your skin pores even if the oil is non-comedogenic.
 And the result could be an acne breakout.

 That said, always apply just a thin layer of coconut oil to your skin and let your skin absorb the oil before you apply a second layer.

-You can re-apply as often as you deem necessary but try to allow at least 30 minutes before putting another layer just to make sure the preceding application has been completely absorbed.
+You can re-apply as often as you deem necessary.
+But do allow at least 30 minutes before putting on another layer.
+This helps to make sure the preceding application has been completely absorbed.

 This way of application is particularly good for dry skin so that your skin can remain moisturized throughout the day.